Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 When treating kidney and bladder problems, cleavers should be mixed with Uva-Ursi and Marshmallow root for best results.
 Often cleavers are used as a remedy for asthma and other breathing problems.
 Use with Echinacea or calendula for added strength.
 Cleavers may also be used as a gentle laxative.

 Cleavers make an excellent facial toner that helps clear the complexion.
 Use in tea form and splash on after washing, apply with a cotton ball, or apply with spray bottle.

 Cleavers are best used fresh and can be found growing abundantly in the North Georgia area.
 They can be cooked as a vegetable (like spinach), used in tea, or preserved in tincture form.
-Young sprouts may be used in salads.
 Fresh cleavers may be pulverized in a food processor and taken as a nourishing green drink.